GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/examples/gcp-sandboxes/README.md

     export SANDBOXES_CLI="$(pwd)/reference-architectures/examples/cli"
     ```

-## Preparing the Sandboxes Folder
+### Preparing the Sandboxes Folder

 In this section you prepare your enviroment for deployment of the system project.

-1. Go to the [Manage Resources][manage-resources] page in the Cloud Console in the IAM & Admin menu.
+1. Go to the [Manage Resources][manage-resources] page in the Cloud Console in
+    the IAM & Admin menu.

 2. Select Create folder, then choose Folder.

 3. Enter a name for your folder.
-This folder will be used to contain the system and sandbox projects.
+This folder will be used to contain the
+    system and sandbox projects.

 4. Click Create

-5. Copy the folder id from the Manage resources page you will need this value later for use as Terraform variable.
+5. Copy the folder id from the Manage resources page you will need this value
+    later for use as Terraform variable.

-## Deploying the Autoscaler
+### Deploying the reference architecture

 1. Set the project ID and region in the corresponding Terraform
     environment variables